chipsalliance/adams-bridge/.github/workflow_metadata/README.md

       - Pull Request runs a hash on the branch fileset (including the timestamp), compares with the contents of pr\_hash.
 If the hash mismatches, the feature branch is considered to have failed the internal workflow
   1. Pull Request is allowed to be merged only once all Actions complete successfully

 The Pull Request run ignores updates to documentation files.
-That is, commits containing only markdown (.md) or image (.png) files are not required to pass the timestamp/hash check.
+That is, commits containing only the following files are not required to pass the timestamp/hash check.

+* Markdown (.md)
+* Images (.png, .jpg)
+* Github Workflows (.github/workflows/**)
+* Spreadsheets (.xlsx, .xls)